 Threave Gardens at Castle Douglas (10 miles) is well worth visiting if you are interested in trees as well as flowers.
 There is a National Trust shop and a restaurant which produces home made soup and cakes.

-There are two golf courses within easy reach (Colvend and Southerness), a par three course, sailing at Kippford, pony trekking at Sandy Hills, local craft centres, and sandy beaches.
+There are three golf courses within easy reach (Colvend, Kippford and Southerness), sailing at Kippford, pony trekking at Sandy Hills, local craft centres, and sandy beaches.
+Many Spring Fling sites proximate.
+Wigton Book fair is a major annual event.

 Local Shops and Dining Out

 Colvend Corner shop is 1 mile away and supplies a range of local and national products.
 The Stuffed Olive café at Colvend Corner serves paninis and other snacks.
-Rockcliffe has a four star hotel and a tea shop.
+Rockcliffe has an antique / tea shop.
 The Clonyard has a popular bar and restaurant.
 Kippford has two main hostelries, the Anchor and the Mariner with views onto the tidal estuary.
+At Carsethorn there is the legendry “Steam Boat Inn”.
+There is an excellent bar and restraunt at Barend, Sandyhills.
+Dalbeattie has a fabulous Italian (“Luigis”), and a first class Chinese restarant.
+There are good takeaway units in Dalbeattie.